-The junior leadership Team meet every half term with Mrs Wray to discuss school improvement and issues that have been raised.
+The Junior Leadership Team (JLT) meet every half-term with Mrs Lloyd to discuss school improvement and issues that have been raised.
 The JLT have their own budget and is genuinely able to effect change within the school.
 Its class votes every child on the JLT in.

 We also have playground leaders.
 The playground leaders are trained to support the younger children in the school during lunchtime.

 Children have an annual questionnaire where they are able to put forward their views about the school.

 The importance of laws, whether they are those that govern the class, the school, or the country, are consistently reinforced at Forest.

 Pupils are taught from an early age the rules of the school.
 These are our classroom rules and our school values.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the police and fire service help reinforce this message.

 At Forest, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.